sky-uk/osprey/README.md

 ## Installation

-Osprey is currently supported in Linux, macOS and Windows.
+Osprey is currently supported on Linux, macOS and Windows.
 It can be installed as a standalone executable or run as a container (only Linux).
 The Docker container is aimed to be used for the server side, while the